AHBruns/TSort/README.md

 For simplicity here's the oneliner.
 Run the following in your terminal:

-`git clone https://github.com/AHBruns/TSort.git && chmod +x install.sh && ./install.sh`
+`git clone https://github.com/AHBruns/TSort.git && chmod +x TSort/install.sh && ./TSort/install.sh`

 Once run, you'll likely have to restart your terminal.
 After this the utility can be called on any file by running any of the following commands: